salma31/Portfolio_LamNgo/README.md

 ## TimeSeriesForecasting
-I wanted to find out if state-of-the-art algorithms outperform baseline algorithms such as XGBoost in a multivariate time series forecasting task.
+I wanted to find out if neural network state-of-the-art algorithms outperform baseline algorithms such as XGBoost in a multivariate time series forecasting task.
 Car traffic is predicted using variables such as weather and holidays.
 The results can be seen here:
 | Method  | RMSE | MAE |
 | ------------- | ------------- | -------------- |
 | Linear Regression | 0.3735 | 0.2478 |